 Stan shot to fame in 2009 as the winner of Australian Idol, which saw him go on to launch an album that included hit single Black Box.
 Since then, he’s released more albums, won numerous awards, worked as a judge on New Zealand Idol, landed an acting gig or two and even modelled at New Zealand Fashion Week.

-In the build up to the awards, we chatted to him about his creative process, his tour and his favourite places in New Zealand.
+We chatted to him about his creative process, his tour and his favourite places in New Zealand.

 Stan, your incredible journey is well-documented in New Zealand media—how are you feeling now?